 How EER and EER2 Work

-When you shop for a new air conditioner or heat pump you’ll see efficiency ratings that tell you how much energy the system uses to keep your home cool.
-The higher the rating, the more efficient the unit—and the lower your potential electricity bills.
+When you shop for a new air conditioner or heat pump you’ll see efficiency ratings that tell you how much energy the advanced HVAC system uses to keep your home cool.
+A higher efficiency rating indicates that the system is engineered to deliver reliable performance while optimizing energy usage.

 EER (Energy Efficiency Ratio)

-EER is a snapshot of efficiency.
-Unlike SEER2 (Seasonal Energy Efficiency Ratio), which averages performance over an entire cooling season, EER tests the unit under peak conditions: 95°F outdoor temperature, 80°F indoor temperature, and 50% relative humidity.
-This makes
+EER is a snapshot of an air conditioner's efficiency during peak conditions, specifically tested at 95°F outdoor temperature, 80°F indoor temperature, and 50% relative humidity.

-EER an excellent metric for homeowners in consistently hot climates where air conditioning systems run at maximum capacity often.
+Unlike SEER2 (Seasonal Energy Efficiency Ratio), which averages performance over an entire cooling season, EER tests the unit under heavy stress.
+This makes EER an excellent metric for homeowners in consistently hot climates where air conditioning systems run at maximum capacity often.

 EER2 (The New Standard)